Optimistic-Optimizers/Black-Box-Optimization/README.md

     *Disadvantages:*
 	- Not focused on the globally optimal result - forces the algorithm to take the shortest path into a local minima
     - In Mean loss after K-trials, if you set K too high, algorithm may find near optimal values regardless of what changes you make to it

+**From the Skopt package, the following optimizer was tested:**

+8. **Bayesian Optimization:**
+   Bayesian optimization works by constructing a posterior distribution of functions (Gaussian process) that best describes the function to be optimized.
+When the number of observations increases, the posterior distribution improves, and the algorithm becomes more confident of which regions in parameter space to explore and which regions to ignore.

+   The algorithm balances its needs of exploration and exploitation taking into account what it knows about the target function as the number of iterations increases.
+At each step a Gaussian Process is fitted to the previously explored points, and the posterior distribution, combined with a exploration strategy (such Upper Confidence Bound or Expected Improvement), are used to determine the next point that should be explored.

+    *Advantages:*
+    - Very accurate and fast
+    - Works well on expensive functions
+    - Works well on noisy functions

+    *Disadvantages:*
+    - Results are sensitive to parameters of the surrogate model
+    - Needs to sample the function many times
+    - Scale poorly with number of hyperparameters

 ## Software Dependencies: